ocaml-ppx/ocamlformat/HACKING.jst.md

 * `Cmts.ml` deals with comments (not the `cmt` file format!).
 Comments are not places in the extended AST, but rather maintained in a table that is checked at various points using the helpers in this module.

 * `Sugar.ml` has various bits of support code for sugaring/desugaring syntax (e.g., "multi-argument" functions).

-`ocamlformat` also includes *four* copies of the OCaml parser, all in `vendor`:
+`ocamlformat` also includes two copies of the OCaml parser, all in `vendor`:

-* `parser-upstream` is just a copy of the upstream parser.
-It does not get built in this repo.
-Instead, it lives here only so that it can be diffed with `parser-standard`.
-This diff is automatically produced in `vendor/diff-parsers-upstream-std.patch`.
-The diff is used to monitor the drift between the standard parser and the upstream parser; the patch file has been mangled (it is produced by `tools/diff-ocaml` which uses `sed` to alter the output of `diff`) and thus cannot be applied by any known tool.

-    You will not have to interact with `parser-upstream`.

 * `parser-standard` is meant to be very similar to the parser used in the OCaml compiler.
 Its role in `ocamlformat` is (only) to provide a safety-check: we want to make sure that the formatting does not change the AST as parsed by